 Proposed projects may be one-time or recurring within a specific time frame, but must allow a minimum of two JSLB members to volunteer at a time.
 Projects that involve fundraising activities will not be considered.

-Inquiries and requests may be submitted electronically or by US mail by April 15, 2018.
+JUNIOR SERVICE LEAGUE OF BEAUFORTInquiries and requests may be submitted electronically or by US mail by April 1, 2018.

 SERVICE PROJECT COMMITTEE